CSS Positioning

 • Static: This is the default value.
 Elements render in order, as they appear in the document flow.

 • Fixed: The element is positioned relative to the browser window.
-It will not move even if the page is scrolled.
+Will not move when the page is scrolled.

 • Absolute: The element is positioned relative to the nearest positioned ancestor (instead of the viewport like fixed).
 However; if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling.